How to Make Pie Crust with a Flaky Texture

 After allowing your pie crust to chill, it’s time to get rolling.
 Lightly dust your work surface and rolling pin with flour to prevent the dough from sticking.
 As for the best rolling pin to use, it’s all personal preference.
 If you have a stainless steel or marble pin, pop it in the fridge or freezer in advance—this will keep the pastry dough cool.

 To roll, work from the center and move outward to the edges.
 To help ensure an even shape, give the dough a quarter turn after each roll.
 Roll until you reach the appropriate size and thickness.
 If necessary, add an extra sprinkling of flour to prevent sticking as you go.
+Learn our secrets for rolling out pie dough perfectly every time.

 “If the pastry rips when it’s rolled out, dip a finger into cold water and patch with a bit of extra dough,” Farmer says.

-Test Kitchen tip: Most pie crust recipes call for dough that’s 1/8-in. thick—about the same thickness as two quarters stacked on top of each other.
+Test Kitchen Tip: Most pie crust recipes call for dough that’s 1/8-in. thick—about the same thickness as two quarters stacked on top of each other.

 Step 5: Move the crust to your pie pan